-These states, devotedly referred to as NOMAD (New Hampshire, Oregon, Montana, Alaska, and Delaware), have something unique to offer—they don't impose any state sales tax.
+These states, devotedly referred to as NOMAD1 (New Hampshire, Oregon, Montana, Alaska, and Delaware), have something unique to offer—they don't impose any state sales tax.
 You read that right, no state sales tax.
 It's like a dream come true, giving you a reason to rest easy at night.

 However, before you become too complacent, keep in mind that there are always nuances to consider when it comes to sales tax.
 While these NOMAD states may not impose state-wide sales tax, it's crucial to remember that the government still requires revenue to maintain smooth operations.